Shares of eligible stock, subject to criteria of eligibility set by the Canadian Derivatives Clearing Corporation.

 1 contract = 100 shares (may be adjusted for stock splits, distributions, etc.)

-Regular cycle: two nearest months plus two quarterly months as defined in the expiry cycle.
+Regular full cycle: two nearest months plus two quarterly months as defined in the expiry cycle.

-Annual expiry of January for terms of one year or more (long-term options).
+Annual expiry of January for terms of one year or greater (long-term options).

-The 3rd Friday of the contract month, providing it be a business day; if not, the 1st business day.
+Equity options trading ceases on the 3rd Friday of the contract month, providing it be a business day; if not, the 1st preceding day.
+Options expire on the last trading day.

 Minimum price fluctuation